Super-Resolution on Rotationally Scanned Photoacoustic Microscopy Images Incorporating Scanning Prior: Method

-In the proposed framework, the odd-and-even row registration module plays a crucial role in eliminating the displacements that occur across adjacent rows in the raw PAM images.
-To perform the registration, we adopt the Speeded Up Robust Feature (SURF) algorithm.
-SURF is a feature-based registration method that extracts scale and rotation invariant features using a Hessian-matrix-based blob detector.
+Before applying the SR model, registration is essential to correct displacements and ensure image continuity in the sampling space.
+Displacements often occur due to scanner wobbling, leading to misalignments between adjacent scanning lines (image rows) in the sampling space.

-The registration process involves several steps, as shown in Fig. \ref{fig2}(a).
-First, we sample odd rows and even rows from the original image and separately apply linear row interpolation.
-The odd rows represent the fixed image, while the even rows correspond to the unregistered image.
-Next, SURF is applied to register the unregistered image to the fixed image, aligning their respective feature points.
-This registration step ensures that the displacements across adjacent rows are corrected.
-After the SURF registration, we replace the odd rows in the registered even-row interpolation image with the corresponding odd rows from the fixed image.
-This step helps to minimize changes or distortions introduced during the registration process.
-The result is a registered image with minimum displacements and superior alignment across adjacent rows.
+The registration process involves three key steps, as illustrated in Fig. \ref{fig2}(a).
+First, parity row separation is performed.
+Odd and even rows are separately sampled and linearly interpolated to match the original image shape.
+The interpolated odd result serves as the fixed part, while the even one represents the unregistered part.

-When synthesizing the undersampled dataset, after going through registration process to obtain a registered HR image, we directly downsample this registered HR image to generate its paired LR image.
-For the real undersampled dataset, both the HR image and its corresponding real LR image suffer from displacements across adjacent rows.
-Therefore, we apply the SURF registration to both the HR image and the real LR image to obtain a registered HR-LR pair.
+The second step entails registration, where the unregistered part is aligned with the fixed part.
+This alignment is achieved using Speeded Up Robust Feature (SURF), a feature-based registration method.
+SURF extracts scale and rotation invariant features using a Hessian-matrix-based blob detector, facilitating the alignment accuracy.